 Patients over 30 years of age, who had symptoms suggestive of an ACS for less than 6 hours and oxygen saturation of 90% were eligible.
-They had to have an ECG that appeared ischaemic (see the supplementary appendix) or an elevated cardiac troponin T or I levels on admission.
+They had to have an ECG that appeared ischaemic (see the supplementary appendix) or an elevated cardiac troponin T or I levels on admission, which would require them to use portable oxygen concentrators for pure oxygen supply not infused with other gases.
 If supplementary oxygen had been administered for less than 20 minutes before evaluation, a 10 minute washout period was provided before enrollment.

 Both groups were pretty similar; there was certainly nothing to suggest that those receiving oxygen were more likely to have a higher mortality.

 After randomisation (1:1 using a random number generator), the patient received 6 litres of oxygen, delivered through an open air face mask or they were allowed to breath the sweet Scandavian air.
 There was no dummy mask for the air as the ambulance service did not have the required equipment to provide it safely.